-- Media partners: Just as your media partners help share your event with new audiences, they also serve as convenient outlets to communicate changes and updates.
+- Media partners: Just as your media partners help to share your event with new audiences, they can also serve as convenient outlets to communicate changes and updates.

 4. Update your event listing

 Now that you’ve taken care of your guests and set expectations, update your listing with the changes.
 Postponing may have cost you a few guests, but now you have time to sell more tickets for the new date.
-Make sure to keep track of the refunded and newly joined attendees so you can update event logistics with an accurate number of expected attendees.
+Make sure to keep track of the refunded and newly joined attendees so that you can update your logistics plan with an accurate number of expected attendees.

 5. Outline and post frequently asked questions

-The easiest way to soften the backlash from upset guests is to clear any confusion and show them you’re on top of it by answering their questions:
+The easiest way to soften the backlash from upset guests is to clear any confusion and show them that you’re on top of it by answering their questions, such as:

 - Why is the event being postponed?

-- Where is the information about the rescheduled event, including things like changes to location, speaker line-up, and number of tickets available?
+- Where can I find information about the rescheduled event, including things like changes to location, speaker line-up, and the number of tickets available?